awsmug/svorm-docs/docs/events/readme.md

         "actions": [
             {
                 "type": "alert",
-                "data": {
-                    "message": "Executed because field 1 and field 2 was set to yes."
+                "message": "Executed because field 1 and field 2 were set to yes."
-                }
             },
             {
                 "type": "alert",
-                "data": {
-                    "message": "Just a second alert, because we can."
-                }
+                "message": "Executed because field 1 and field 2 were set to yes."
             }
         ]
     }